andraugust/andraugust.github.io/neural-style-transfer.md

 # Notes on [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf) (Gatys et al, CVPR 2016)

-## Introduction
-Creativity is claimed by some to be uniquely human.
-Computers shouldn't be able to make beutiful paintings

 ## Background
-In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2016, the authors define a method for transferring the style of a source image onto a target image using a neural network.
-What does that mean?
-It basically means the texture and color of one image are adjusted to match the texture and color of another image, and the adjustment is based on the output of a neural network.
+In the paper [Image Style Transfer Using Convolutional Neural Networks](https://www.cv-foundation.org/openaccess/content_cvpr_2016/papers/Gatys_Image_Style_Transfer_CVPR_2016_paper.pdf), published by Gatys et al for CVPR 2016, the authors define a neural method for transforming the style of an image so that it matches the style of another image.

-If the source image is _Starry Night_ by van Gogh, for example, and the target image is a picture of a dog riding a skateboard, then the style transfer aims to modify the dog picture so it appear as if it were painted by van Gogh himself.
+For example, if we choose the style image to be van Gogh's _Starry Night_, we want to make another image, like one of a dog riding a skateboard, have the same color and texture properties as _Starry Night_.
+What the authors used, and what we're going to use, are neural networks to make this style transfer.

 (im dog) + (im van gogh) = (style transfer)

 Neural networks, in particular convolutional ones, have been shown to extract texture information at both hi and low spatial scales.
-The photos below, borrowed from the [keras blog](https://blog.keras.io/category/demo.html), show images that maximally activate various filters in a VGG16 architecture.
-Note that deep layers detect low frequency texture while shallow layers detect high frequency texture.
+The photos below, borrowed from the [keras blog](https://blog.keras.io/category/demo.html), show images that maximally activate filters in an ImageNet trained VGG16.
+Note that shallow layers respond to high frequency texture while deep layers respond to low frequency texture.

 ![im](neural-style-transfer/keras1.png)
 ![im](neural-style-transfer/keras2.png)
 ![im](neural-style-transfer/keras3.png)

+Given the ability to respond to textures, the authors ask if it's possible to make the texture response of a target image, like skate dog, match the texture response of a source image, like _Starry Night_.
+The only question is how does one transform the target image in an appropriate way, and how does one even define 'texture response' in the first place?

-The key insight made by Gatys and his co-authors, which makes is that style can be represented in terms of the
+The insight by Gatys and his co-authors, is that texture response, or what they call _style_, can be defined by the Gramian matrix computed from vectorized feature channels.

+Here's what that means.
+Let $$X$$ be the $$N \times M \times K$$ output at a convolutional block of a VGG style network.
+(We'll call $$N$$ and $$M$$ _spatial components_ because their values are determined by the width and height of the input image, and we'll call $$K$$ the _channel component_, it's defined by the number of convolutional filters in the block.)
+Now treat each channel as a vector so that $$\texttt{shape(}X\texttt{)} = NM \times K$$ and take all the inner products between each pair of channel vectors to form the matrix $$G = X^TX$$.
+This $$G$$ will be the style matrix.